stackia/test2doc.js/README.md

 - `resHeaders (headers)` - describe response headers for this action
     - e.g. `doc.resHeaders({ 'content-type': 'application-json', 'x-total-page': '16' })`
     - return: a proxy of `headers`
+- `status (statusCode)` - describe the response HTTP status code for this action
+    - return: this action
 - `resBody (body)` - Capture an object as the response body
     - return: a proxy of `body`
 - `is (collectFn)` - Same as `group`.`is`, except the parameter passed to `collectFn` is this action